13 Ways to Save Money on Groceries

 Here are a few ways to plan your meals efficiently:

-• Brainstorm recipes using mostly those ingredients, then add any missing items to your list.
-Use apps like Supercook and Mealtime, or ask ChatGPT for recipe ideas.
+- Brainstorm recipes using mostly those ingredients, then add any missing items to your list.
+Use apps like Supercook and Mealtime, or ask your favorite AI platform for recipe ideas.

-• Plan meals that incorporate the same ingredients in different ways to avoid letting anything go to waste.
+- Plan meals that incorporate the same ingredients differently to avoid letting anything go to waste.

 5. Leverage coupons and discounts